'Crash Landing on You' stars Son Ye-jin, Hyun Bin blessed with a baby boy

 Popular Korean stars Son Ye Jin and Hyun Bin became well-known worldwide after they played the roles of a lead couple in the 2019 rom-com drama.

-'Crash Landing On You' stars Hyun Bin and Son Ye Jin are blessed with a baby boy.
+'Crash Landing On You' stars Hyun Bin and Son Ye jin have been blessed with a baby boy.
 The K-pop star welcomed their first child on November 27.
 The good news was announced via Son Ye Jin’s agency, MSteam Entertainment.

-In the statement release, the agency confirmed that both the mother and her son are healthy.
+In the statement release, the agency confirmed that both the mother and baby are healthy.

 "Son Ye Jin gave birth today to a baby boy.
 "Both the mother and child are healthy," the statement reads.